On the convergence of PINNs: Consistency of regularized PINNs for linear and nonlinear PDE systems

 where $\lambda_{(\mathrm{ridge})} >0$ is the ridge hyperparameter.
 We denote by $(\hat \theta_{(p, n_e, n_r, D)}^{(\mathrm{ridge})})_{p\in\mathbb{N}}$ a minimizing sequence of this risk, i.e.,

 \end{defi}

 Our next Proposition \ref{prop:bounding} states that the $L^2$ norm of the parameters $\theta$ bounds the Hölder norm of the neural network $u_\theta$.
 This result is interesting in itself because it establishes a connection between the $L^2$ norm of a fully connected neural network and its regularity.
+(Note that, by equivalence of the norms, this result also holds if the ridge penalty is replaced by $\|\theta\|_p^p$.)
 In the present paper it plays a key role in the risk-consistency analysis.

 \begin{prop}[Bounding the norm of a neural network by the norm of its parameter] Consider the class $\mathrm{NN}_H(D)=\{u_\theta, \theta\in\Theta_{H,D}\}$.
 Let $K \in \mathbb{N}$.
 Then there exists a constant $C_{K,H} >0$, depending only on $K$ and $H$, such that, for all $ \theta \in \Theta_{H, D}$,